CTLab-ITMO/PROBEst/README.md

 # Contribution

 We welcome contributions from the community!
 To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push to the branch.
-4. Open a pull request with a detailed description of your changes.

 Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 # Wiki

-Tool have its own Wiki pages with detailed information on usage cases, data description and another neccessary information
+Tool have its own <a href = "https://github.com/CTLab-ITMO/PROBEst/wiki">Wiki</a> pages with detailed information on usage cases, data description and another neccessary information